greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/load/topics/g-loading-data-with-copy.html.md

 Do not confuse the psql `\copy` command with the `COPY` SQL command.
 The `\copy` invokes a regular `COPY FROM STDIN` and sends the data from the psql client to the backend.
 Therefore any file must reside on the host where the psql client runs, and must be accessible to the user which runs the client.

-To avoid the problem of copying the data file to the master host before loading the data, `COPY FROM STDIN` uses the Standard Input channel and feeds data directly into the `postgres` backend.
+To avoid the problem of copying the data file to the coordinator host before loading the data, `COPY FROM STDIN` uses the Standard Input channel and feeds data directly into the `postgres` backend.
 After the `COPY FROM STDIN` command started, the backend will accept lines of data until a single line only contains a backslash-period \(\\.\). psql is wrapping all of this into the handy `\copy` command.

 ```
 \copy <table_name> FROM <filename>;